 An online Master’s in Educational Administration degree prepares educators to assume rewarding leadership roles across the full spectrum of educational institutions.
 The degree lays the groundwork for leadership positions in elementary, middle, and high schools (both public and private), as well as charter schools, alternative schools, colleges, and state education departments.

-Students in Master in Educational Administration degree programs learn to manage the operations of an educational institution, including overseeing budgets, technology, curriculum, and staff.
+Students in online Master’s degree in Education Administration programs learn to manage the operations of an educational institution, including overseeing budgets, technology, curriculum, and staff.
 The programs help students build the leadership skills required to manage a school or a school district.
 The programs prepare educators to design and implement plans to meet demographic needs of a school system.

-Masters in Educational Administration degree programs (the most common degree in the field) typically cover such subjects as fundamentals of educational administration, education administration law, financial management, school leadership, school organization, current trends in curriculum development, and human resources issues in education.
+Master’s degree in Education Administration online programs (the most common degree in the field) typically cover such subjects as fundamentals of educational administration, education administration law, financial management, school leadership, school organization, current trends in curriculum development, and human resources issues in education.

-Master in Education Administration degree programs often include a practicum, fieldwork, or an internship.
+Online Master’s programs for Education Administration often include a practicum, fieldwork, or an internship.
 Some of the programs provide supervision by a working administrator (such as a school principal), which can then lead to recommendations or endorsements useful for landing a job.

 Online Master in Educational Administration Degree Programs Ranking Guidelines